hughperkins/cifar.pytorch/README.md

 python train.py
 ```

-You should see the loss gradually decrease, and the test accuracy gradually decrease.
+You should see the loss gradually decrease, and the test accuracy gradually increase.

 Options:
 ```